Fix: Amcrest Email Test Failed

 Port: 587

-7. You may have to confirm the verification email to allow the camera to send notifications.
+7. You may need to confirm a verification email to allow the camera to send notifications.

-8. You can use Zoho email but you may have to disable the option of “save a copy of the email in sent folder” in the SMTP setting in Zoho.
-You can use BlueHost as well.
+8. You can also use Zoho email (but you may need to disable the “save a copy of the email in sent folder” setting in the Zoho SMTP options).
+BlueHost is another alternative.

 Install HMailServer

-3. Then, open the web UI of your device and click on Setup.
+3. Open the device web UI and go to Setup.

-4. Now, in the left pane of the window, click on Network and then click on Other.
+4. In the left sidebar, click on Network and then on Other.

-5. Then fill in the details as per the configuration of your SMTP server.
-Make sure to set up Authentication to None and Port to 25.
-Also, append the local IP address (the host PC) to the username of hMailServer and hopefully, the email issue has resolved.
+5. Enter the necessary details for your SMTP server.
+Set Authentication to None and Port to 25.
+Make sure to append your host PC’s local IP address to the hMailServer username.
+This should resolve the email issue.

 ABOUT THE AUTHOR